 The Crittenden County Sheriff’s Office in coordination with CrimeStoppers, Local Farmers, and the Crittenden County Farm Bureau Office have launched a new Farm Watch aimed at reducing crime in the rural areas.
 The new system automatically reports incident information and GPS coordinates to the Sheriff’s office.
 Click here for more info.

 Crittenden County Sheriff’s Office Now Using QuikTip!

 QuikTip is an app that allows citizens to send a tip directly to our 911 Dispatch Center.
 Individuals using QuikTip have the ability to stay anonymous, and the system still allows for two-way communication between the receiver and tipster.
 We want our citizens to feel comfortable sharing information with our offices and are proud to announce QuikTip as our newest tool in the fight against crime.
 The QuikTip app is free and available on the Apple or Google App Stores.
-Click the button below for more information on how to download.
+Click for more information on how to download.

 Sheriff Allen reminds you that Arkansas’s new “Move Over” law took effect on Friday, January 24, 2014.

 The law requires drivers to move over not only for emergency vehicles, but also the categories in the list below displaying blue, red, amber, white, or green lights that are flashing, revolving, or rotating.